microsoft/vscode-github-triage-extension/README.md

 ## Usage

+Press cmd+shift+P to trigger the extension.
+This can be customized on your browser's extension configuration page under "Keyboard Shortcuts".

-Enter in search to accept first result.
+Press enter in search to accept first result.
 Tab/ArrowKeys to move around in results.
 Enter/Space to accept results.
 Cmd with the action to multi-select.

 ## Configuration